mchaloupka/r2rml-benchmark/README.md

 * Docker
 * .NET Core SDK 5 or newer

-Has been currently tested only on Windows.
-Should be easy to add support for other platforms, please create a pull request if you want to add support.
+Has been currently tested only on Windows and Linux.
+Should be easy to add support for other platforms, please create a pull request if it does not work on other platforms.

 ## Running the benchmark
 To run the benchmark, run the following commands: